Skip to content

 There are two primary ways to access Genkit flows from client-side applications:

-• Cloud Functions for Firebase callable function client SDK
+• Using the client SDK for your server platform (e.g., the Cloud Functions for Firebase callable function client SDK)

-For a non-streaming response, use the runFlow function.
+For a non-streaming response, use the runFlow function (in JS) or await the action (in Dart).
 This is suitable for flows that return a single, complete output.

 import { runFlow } from 'genkit/beta/client';